jagprojects/Glowstone/README.md

-Glowstone
+mc^2
 ==========

 Introduction
 ------------

-Glowstone is an open-source implementation of the [Minecraft](http://minecraft.net) server software written in Java, originally forked from Graham Edgecombe's now-defunct [Lightstone](https://github.com/grahamedgecombe/lightstone) project.
+mc^2 is an offspring of the open-source implementation of the [Minecraft](http://minecraft.net) server software written in Java, called [Glowstone](https://github.com/SpaceManiac/Glowstone) which was originally forked from Graham Edgecombe's now-defunct [Lightstone](https://github.com/grahamedgecombe/lightstone) project.

-The official server software has some shortcomings such as the use of threaded, synchronous I/O along with high CPU and RAM usage.
-Glowstone aims to be a lightweight and high-performance alternative.
+The official server software has some shortcomings such as the use of threaded, synchronous I/O along with high CPU and RAM usage. mc^2 aims to be a lightweight and high-performance alternative.

-Glowstone's main aim as a project independent from Lightstone is to offer a higher-performance server while maintaining compatability with the multitude of plugins available for the popular [Bukkit](http://bukkit.org) server plugin development interface.
+mc^2's main aim as a project independent from Lightstone is to offer a higher-performance server while maintaining compatability with the multitude of plugins available for the popular [Bukkit](http://bukkit.org) server plugin development interface.
 It does this through implementing Bukkit classes and loading Bukkit plugins which interface with these classes.

 Building
 --------

-Glowstone can be built with the
+mc^2 can be built with the
 [Java Development Kit](http://oracle.com/technetwork/java/javase/downloads) and [Apache Maven](http://maven.apache.org).
 Maven is also used for dependency management.